FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/4-operation-and-maintenance.md

 OpenStack platform as a user with the `monasca-user` role or any other role that is authorized to use the CMM functions.
 Additional roles are optional.

-The application operator must be assigned to the project for the VM to be monitored.
+The application operator must be assigned to the project that owns the VM to be monitored.

 ## 4.2 Starting and Stopping Agents and Services